notpresident35/awesome-learn-gamedev/README.md

 <br />

-🟪 [The Art of Game Design](https://www.schellgames.com/art-of-game-design/) - An essential book on game design, basically mandatory reading for designers.
+💠🟪 [The Art of Game Design](https://www.schellgames.com/art-of-game-design/) - An essential book on game design, basically mandatory reading for designers.
 Has a price tag, but is well worth the money.

-🟪 [The Design of Everyday Things](https://www.sunyoungkim.org/class/old/hci_f18/pdf/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf) - A book on design in everything, basically mandatory reading for designers.
+💠🟪 [The Design of Everyday Things](https://www.sunyoungkim.org/class/old/hci_f18/pdf/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf) - A book on design in everything, basically mandatory reading for designers.

 🟪 [Game Accessibility Guidelines](https://gameaccessibilityguidelines.com/) - A list of accessibility features, organized by implementation difficulty.
 Also includes testimonials for each feature and the impact it makes on people, as well as best practice examples and implementation resources (tools, guides, etc) where available.

-🟪 [Game Design](https://ocw.mit.edu/courses/cms-608-game-design-fall-2010/) - A Game Design class taught at MIT (free to access!)
+💠🟪 [Game Design](https://ocw.mit.edu/courses/cms-608-game-design-fall-2010/) - A Game Design class taught at MIT (free to access!)

 [How to make a Game Design Document](https://www.gamedesigning.org/learn/game-design-document/) - A tutorial on writing Game Design Documents (GDDs).

-🟪 [The Evolution of Trust](https://ncase.me/trust/) - An interactive walkthrough of some game theory.
+💠🟪 [The Evolution of Trust](https://ncase.me/trust/) - An interactive walkthrough of some game theory.
 Would probably be mandatory reading in a game design class.

-🟪 [Extra Credits: So You Want To Be a Game Designer](https://www.youtube.com/watch?v=zQvWMdWhFCc) | [All Extra Credits Episodes](https://www.youtube.com/watch?v=KG1ziCvLkJ0&list=PLB9B0CA00461BB187&index=534) - A channel on game design that was far ahead of its time.
+💠🟪 [Extra Credits: So You Want To Be a Game Designer](https://www.youtube.com/watch?v=zQvWMdWhFCc) | [All Extra Credits Episodes](https://www.youtube.com/watch?v=KG1ziCvLkJ0&list=PLB9B0CA00461BB187&index=534) - A channel on game design that was far ahead of its time.
 Their backlog is filled with invaluable advice, though their more recent content has a controversial reputation, and they've largely pivoted away from games into history and literature.
-Start with their career video(s), then dig into their backlog of game design videos.
+Start with their career video(s), then dig into their backlog of game design videos if you would like.

-🟪 [The Platformer Toolkit](https://gmtk.itch.io/platformer-toolkit) - A playable video essay/game, giving an overview on platforming mechanics, game feel, and tuning by Mark Brown from GMTK.
+💠🟪 [The Platformer Toolkit](https://gmtk.itch.io/platformer-toolkit) - A playable video essay/game, giving an overview on platforming mechanics, game feel, and tuning by Mark Brown from GMTK.

 [GDKeys](https://gdkeys.com/) - A collection of articles and tools created by Nico, a senior game designer.